Blog ComparisonsCanny Pricing 2026: Is It Worth It?

 • Missing crucial features

 Canny lacks many critical features for feedback management, the first being anonymous posting.
 Without this feature, users must always log in to submit feature requests, causing friction.
-They also miss changelog features like popup widgets and automated feature release emails.
+They also miss changelog features like pop-up widgets and automated feature release emails.
 To top it off, it’s only available in English.
-These drawbacks may not be deal breakers but should be considered for the money they ask.
+These drawbacks may not be deal breakers, but should be considered for the money they ask.

 • Poor for prioritizing feedback